-Population Register Centre is responsible for the organisation certificate having been created with adherence to the procedures prescribed in the Act on the Population Information System and the Certificate Services of the Population Register Centre, the Act on Strong Electronic Identification and Electronic Signatures, the Act on Electronic Services and Communication in the Public Sector, the certificate policy and the certificate.
-Population Register Centre is liable only for the data it has stored in the organisation certificate.
+Population Register Centre is responsible for the citizen certificate having been created with adherence to the procedures prescribed in the Act on the Population Information System and the Certificate Services of the Population Register Centre, the Act on Strong Electronic Identification and Electronic Signatures, the Act on Electronic Services and Communication in the Public Sector, the certificate policy and the certification practice statement and according to the data provided by the applicant of the certificate.
+Population Register Centre is liable only for the data it has stored in the citizen certificate.

-Population Register Centre is liable for the usability of the organisation certificate, when used appropriately, throughout its validity period, unless it has been placed on a revocation list.
-The organisation certificate has been given to a person identified in a manner required for organisation certificates.
-The certificate holder has been given instructions pertaining to the use of the organisation certificate prior to the signing of the agreement.
+Population Register Centre is liable for the usability of the citizen certificate, when used appropriately, throughout its validity period.
+The citizen certificate has been given to a person identified in a manner required for citizen certificates.
+The certificate holder has been given instructions pertaining to the use of the citizen certificate prior to the signing of the agreement.

-When signing an organisation certificate with its private key, the certification authority assures it has checked the personal data in the organisation certificate according to the policies described in the certificate policy and the certification practice statement.
+When signing a citizen certificate with its private key, the certification authority assures it has checked the personal data in the citizen certificate according to the policies described in the certificate policy and the certification practice statement.

-The certification authority is responsible for including the right person's organisation certificate on the revocation list and that it appears on the revocation list in the time specified in this certificate policy.
+The certification authority is responsible for including the right person's citizen certificate on the revocation list and that it appears on the revocation list in the time specified in this certificate policy.

-8.4.2 Registration authority's liabilities
+Registration authority's liabilities

-The registration authority of an organisation certificate is a point of registration that registers the certificate on behalf of and at the risk of Population Register Centre, which acts as the applicant's certification authority.
-With respect to the registration, the requirements of the Act on the Population Information System and the Certificate Services of the Population Register Centre and the Act on Strong Electronic Identification and Electronic Signatures.
+The registration authority of a citizen certificate is a point of registration that registers the certificate on behalf of and at the risk of Population Register Centre, which acts as the applicant's certification authority.
+With respect to registration, the requirements of the Act on the Population Information System and the Certificate Services of the Population Register Centre, the Act on Strong Electronic Identification and Electronic Signatures and the identity card act are applied when the citizen certificate is on an identity card.